2025 New South Wales National Party leadership election

 A leadership election was held within the New South Wales National Party on 18 November 2025.

 Gurmesh Singh was elected leader while Kevin Anderson was elected deputy leader.

-Singh become the first person of Sikh descent to lead a major party in Australia.
+Singh become the first person of Sikh descent to lead a major political party in Australia.

 Background

 Dugald Saunders announced his resignation on 17 November 2025, necessitating this leadership election.
 He cited wanting to focus more on his family as a reason to resign.